 3. Your agency is concerned about controlling costs.
 Katherine is an accomplished writer who is an efficient and productive proposal writer.
 She tracks time and deliverables, with a clear do-not-exceed figure.
 She can assess your “net grant” and ROI (Return on Investment) – agencies have seen returns of 20:1 or better.

-4. Your grant writer must improve output and awards.
+4. Your grant specialist has had difficulty with output and awards.
 The learning curve is steep for new grant writers with three years or less of experience.
 Grant training and proposal coaching can help grant writers to improve competencies and skills, which can correct errors before they cost the agency lost revenue, and increase output and awards.
 Katherine provides focused editing and review services for individual grants, and expert positive feedback to proposal writers.
 New staff or board may be best served with in-house presentations that are customized for the agency.
 Katherine is a credentialed grant professional and nationally-approved grant trainer who can deliver short presentations and one-on-one training sessions about any grant topic.

 5. Agency proposals have become boring and outdated.
 Katherine has taught hundreds of seminar participants her best techniques for developing programs/projects and writing better proposals.
 As an “outsider” (who has reviewed countless funding requests), she gives old proposals a “fresh look” with new data, a well-placed story and persuasive points that make your agency’s best case for funding.

 Still have questions?
 Contact Katherine for a no-obligation conversation about your agency's grant challenges.